A selection of posters and flyers

 In conversation

-Gee Vaucher, the visionary artist and part of anarcho-punk band and collective Crass (1977-84), brings her uncompromising, politically charged aesthetic to the forefront in this rare conversation with fellow radical creative Mark Wilson (aka Mark Mob), founder of the Rockaway Park.
-Together, they will reflect on the evolution of anarchist art, collective action and the enduring power of creative resistance.
+Gee Vaucher, the visionary artist and part of anarcho-punk band and collective Crass (1977-84), brought her uncompromising, politically charged aesthetic to the forefront in this rare conversation with fellow radical creative Mark Wilson (aka Mark Mob), founder of the Rockaway Park.
+Together, they reflected on the evolution of anarchist art, collective action and the enduring power of creative resistance.

 On display

-Black Lodge Press have created a selection of banners in collaboration with members of the 1 in 12 Club that will be hung throughout the venue.
+Black Lodge Press created a selection of banners in collaboration with members of the 1 in 12 Club that were hung throughout the venue.

 Presentations

-Key figures in contemporary anarchism and co-operative culture will give a series of short presentations:
+Key figures in contemporary anarchism and co-operative culture gave a series of short presentations:

 1 in 12 Club, Bradford’s very own grassroots anarchist social centre